-Syndrome X is a form of angina caused neither by spasm nor by any apparent blockage in the large coronary arteries.
+Microvascular angina (previously called syndrome X) is a form of angina caused neither by spasm nor by any apparent blockage in the large coronary arteries.
 Temporary narrowing of much smaller coronary arteries may be responsible, at least in some people.
 The reasons for the temporary narrowing are unknown but may involve a chemical imbalance in the heart or abnormalities in the functioning of small arteries (arterioles).
-This syndrome is sometimes called cardiac syndrome X to distinguish it from another disorder also called syndrome X (metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more or the syndrome of insulin resistance).

 Other unusual causes of angina include the following:

 Thickening of the walls of the ventricles (hypertrophic cardiomyopathy Hypertrophic Cardiomyopathy Hypertrophic cardiomyopathy includes a group of heart disorders in which the walls of the ventricles (the two lower chambers of the heart) thicken (hypertrophy) and become stiff.
 Most cases... read more ), especially thickening of the wall separating the ventricles (hypertrophic obstructive cardiomyopathy)

 These conditions increase the heart’s workload and thus the amount of oxygen needed by the heart muscle.
 When the need for oxygen exceeds the supply, angina results.
 Abnormalities of the aortic valve may reduce blood flow through the coronary arteries, because the openings of the coronary arteries are located just beyond this valve.

 Nocturnal angina is angina that occurs at night, during sleep.